glmmTMB/glmmTMB/README.md

 ```
 devtools::install_github("glmmTMB/glmmTMB/glmmTMB")
 ```
-(this string means "Github user `glmmTMB`, repository `glmmTMB`, subdirectory `glmmTMB`; if the install fails at the vignette-building step, try `build_vignettes=FALSE`).
+(this string denotes "Github user `glmmTMB`, repository `glmmTMB`, subdirectory `glmmTMB`").
+If the install fails at the vignette-building step, try specifying `build_vignettes=FALSE` within the `install_github` call.
 Alternatively you can use `install_github()` from the `ghit` package, which has fewer dependencies.
 You'll need to have development tools (compilers etc.) installed first: `devtools::setup_rtools()` might help with that.
-Installing the source version will ensure that you get the very latest version of the package: since the package is in rapid development, that's probably a good idea.
+Installing the source version will ensure that you get the very latest version of the package: since the package is in rapid development, that's a good idea.

 ### From GH repository

-If you have any problems with the source install (e.g. you're using MacOS or Windows and don't have the development tools), the following incantation should work:
+If you have any problems with the source install (e.g. you're using MacOS or Windows and don't have the development tools), the following alternative incantation should work:
 ```
 grepo <- "http://glmmtmb.github.io/glmmTMB/repos/"
 options(repos=c(grepo,getOption("repos")))